 Maybe you can.
 There are many who did.

-However, while it does take away some time you could have otherwise spent practicing on your guitar, learning music theory will actually save you a lot of time in the longer run and make the process of learning guitar more enjoyable.
+However, while it does take away some time you could have otherwise spent practicing on your guitar, learning music theory will actually save you a lot of time in the long run and make the process of learning guitar more enjoyable.

 And If you think music theory can’t be fun, read this article to learn what music theory is not.
 The myths debunked in this article are mostly rooted in experiences people have with music theory taught wrongly.